USS Energy (AM-436): West Coast operations

 Energy arrived at Long Beach, California, her home port, 3 August 1954, and began training along the U.S. West Coast with the ships of her division.
 On 4 January 1956, she sailed for her first tour of duty in the western Pacific Ocean, taking part in a large-scale exercise off Iwo Jima, and training with ships of the Republic of Korea and the Republic of China.
 Returning to her home port 15 June, she cruised along the west coast during the next year, conducting sonar tests and serving as a schoolship for officers of the Thailand Navy.

 Matsu and Quemoy crisis

 During her second deployment to the Far East, from 2 June 1958 to 6 January 1959, Energy stood by at Taiwan during the crisis brought on by renewed Communist shelling of Quemoy and Matsu, and again exercised with Chinese minesweepers.

 Specialized mine warfare exercises and general training with the fleet along with visits to various west ports, were conducted through the summer of 1960.
 For the remainder of the year Energy served with the U.S. 7th Fleet in Far East waters.

+USS Energy MSO 436 was used along with other MSO class of ships during the Vietnam war to patrol the Vietnam coast and intercept and search Vietnamese small vessels during operation Market Time.
+Operation Market Time was essential to stop small Vietnamese vessels such as fishing boats from moving weapons.

+Energy used Qui Nhon as a meeting place for other MSOs and for R&R.

+The MSO was a class of ship made of wood.